LIMINALS OF THE FAR NORTH

 Svalbard is a Norwegian archipelago that lies within the Arctic Circle, approximately halfway between Norway and the North Pole.
-At 78 degrees north, it is home to the northernmost town on earth, Longyearbyen, where polar bears outnumber people and its inhabitants must carry a gun for protection whenever they leave the settlement.
+At 78 degrees north, it is home to the northernmost town on earth, Longyearbyen, where polar bears outnumber people and its estimated 2000 inhabitants must carry a gun for protection whenever they leave the settlement.

-Originally discovered in 1596 by Dutch whalers, Svalbard (meaning ‘cold coasts’ in Norwegian) was repurposed by northern European hunters and trappers.
-Coal mining started at the beginning of the 20th century, and several permanent communities were established, though only two remain operational today.
+Located on top of the world, it contains sweeping areas of unspoiled, raw Arctic wilderness.
+Originally discovered in 1596 by Dutch whalers, Svalbard (meaning ‘cold coasts’ in Norwegian) was repurposed by northern European hunters and trappers in the 18th Century.
+Coal mining began at the beginning of the 20th Century, and several permanent communities were established, though only one remains operational today.

 This project was shot over two visits to Svalbard, with funding assistance from Newcastle College's Michael Ormerod Travel Award.